LiDAR Tree Canopy

 EIU97 – A geographical zone around Blanchardstown in Dublin facilitates drone delivery trials.
 Open Category operators can apply to AirNav Ireland for permission to fly here.
 Please note that once you receive permission, you still need to ring for take-off approval from AirNav at the time of the operation, and the approval can be rescinded.

-EIU98 – A new geographical zone was added in October 2024, which changed the upper limit of the green zone from 90m to 60m within the zone.
+EIU98 – In October 2024, a new geographical zone was added, changing the upper limit of the green zone from 90m to 60m within the zone.
 This is due to the flightpaths in and out of Casement Aerodrome for Military purposes.